 Can sustainability conversations focus on revenue generation?

-Customers’ decisions are shaped by ESG matters, and industry leaders of today know they can find a source of competitive advantage if they make moves to become more sustainable.
+Customers’ decisions are shaped by ESG matters, and industry leaders of today know they can find a source of competitive advantage if they make moves to measure sustainability.
 The difficulty, even for the leading companies comes with attaching a monetary figure to the effect of ESG improvements.
 It is really complex to attach a value to these actions, in dollars or any other currency.
 And it’s really tricky to work out how many customers have purchased a product because it’s sustainable, rather than for other reasons.
 It is also hard for companies to grow brand value centred on the sustainability improvements they make to their offerings.
 Without knowing the cash value, meeting rooms get jam-packed with futile discussions about costs, fluffy ideas to defend sustainability and messy notions to drive competitive advantage.

 • Can you imagine a different situation?